tardis-sn/tardis/docs/montecarlo/estimators.rst

     Compared to the estimtors derived in the previous section, the ones presented here involve a relativistic factor, :math:`D_{\mu} = (1 - \beta
-    \mu)`, which enures the correct frame transformation behaviour of the estimators (to first order in :math:`v/c`).
+    \mu)`, which ensures the correct frame transformation behaviour of the estimators (to first order in :math:`v/c`).